Connect with others who understand.

 Bipolar disorder affects males and females equally.
 Bipolar disorder is a lifelong condition that 1 percent of people experience.
 Bipolar disorder responds well to treatment.
 In addition to psychotherapy and mood stabilizers, antidepressants and antipsychotics may also be prescribed.

-Some women experience severe and sometimes disabling psychological symptoms before their menstrual periods.
+Some people experience severe and sometimes disabling psychological symptoms before their menstrual periods, a condition called premenstrual dysphoric disorder (PMDD).
 Symptoms of PMDD include intense and disruptive mood changes that may include depression, anxiety, and irritability.
-Women with PMDD may also experience changes in sleeping or eating patterns.
-PMDD may be viewed as a severe type of premenstrual syndrome, or PMS.
+Individuals with PMDD may also experience changes in sleeping or eating patterns.
+PMDD may be viewed as a severe type of premenstrual syndrome (PMS).

 When symptoms of depression occur within three months of a specific stressful event or life change, and the person has trouble coping with the distress the event has caused, they may be diagnosed with adjustment disorder with depressed mood.
 Adjustment disorder with depressed mood can impair a person’s normal functions and make it difficult to work, go to school, relate to loved ones, or complete daily tasks.
 In most cases, adjustment disorder with depressed mood is resolved within about six months.